-This is a short pictorial review of my black Pentax Spotmatic SPII.
+This is a short pictorial review of my Pentax Spotmatic SPII in black.
 It’s only a short review because I’ve already covered the silver version of the camera in another article, so this is just to describe this particular camera and provide some pictures.

 My Spotmatic SPII Camera